Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-4/lecture-materials/gametimer-feature-advanced-exercise.md

 ## Roadmap

 - Set Up
-- What we're building?
+- What Are We Building?
-- Building the React App's Production Code
-- Code the Express App
-- Deployment
+- The User Story
+- Considerations Before Getting Started
+- The 5 Steps of Implementation
-- Essential Questions
+- Summary
+- Resources and Solution Code

 <br>
 <br>